anipiano/anipianolist/README.md

 $ROOT/anipianolist/anipianolist/.env
 ```
 where `$ROOT` is the root of the git repository as given by `git rev-parse --show-toplevel`

+`.env` and other files beginning with a dot may be hidden by macOS.
+Use `Command+Shift+Dot` in Finder or `ls -a` in shell to unhide these files.

 ## Apps
 Different components of the anipianolist application are segmented into their own app.